NegatioN/BattleRiteStats/_characters/rook.md

       icon: ec50e13a62a38194186bf0763d8ae951
       name: Crag
       type: control
-    - color: yellow
-      description: Reduces the cooldown of Rush by 1.
-Hitting an enemy further reduces cooldown by 1.
-      icon: 0cfff8a481a64fd499bfaeb3da1cbca5
-      name: Endurance
-      type: mobility
     - color: red
       description: Rush hits cause you to gain Berserk for 1.5.
       icon: 0cfff8a481a64fd499bfaeb3da1cbca5